deGUR/personal-developer-plan/README.md

 # How to run project
-	1. You need to run the following command make init
+	1. You need to run the following command to deploy the project and initialize Symfony

+	make init